AndrewSeif/Container-vs-VMs/README.md

 You can still use these tools to provision some Infra like Load Balancers or Virtual Networks, even configure VMs to run Databases if you opt to deploy them outside of Kubernetes.

-But when it comes to containerized workloads, these tools serve no purpose.
+But when it comes to containerized workloads, these tools serve no purpose, aside from provisioning a Kubernetes Cluster.
 # Gitops
 ![argocd12](https://github.com/AndrewSeif/Container-vs-VMs/assets/75944452/da00c738-0862-492d-b6e5-fc1ef53d467e)